Discover art from Newcastle and beyond at these local galleries

 The Lock-Up

-Taking up residence in an 1800s police station, The Lock-Up is a contemporary arts space that’s become an integral part of the local artistic scene thanks to its exhibitions that explore current social issues.
+Taking up residence in an 1800s police station, The Lock-Up is a contemporary art space that’s become an integral part of the local artistic scene thanks to its exhibitions that explore current social issues.
 It’s probably the most unique gallery in Newcastle by virtue of its history, and makes for a fascinating visit in the CBD.

 Where: 90 Hunter St, Newcastle